Skip to main content

 Semesters

-The academic year is divided into three sections called semesters:
+The academic year is divided into three periods called semesters:

 • Fall semester – September to December.